 How Do I Become an Emergency Communications Technician?

 The entry-level position into the 911 Communications Center is Emergency Communications Technician 1.
 At this time, it is a 12-hour shift with rotating off days.
 Applicants must be able to type 20 words per minute.
-Before an application can be processed, the applicant must complete a typing test.
-To schedule the test call:
+After submitting an application, a representative will contact you to schedule a typing test.

 When you call to take the typing test, you must have a completed employment application form, original copies of your high school diploma or state equivalency certificate and your birth certificate or verification of naturalization (if applicable).
 Should you be chosen for employment, you will be required to present a current driver's license and Social Security Card.